 If you have a conviction, or any other incident to report as required by application, send with the application supporting documentation and/or certified copies of all court documents related to the matter discussed in the petition.
 Documentation includes, as applicable, a copy of any assessment or evaluation and recommendations for treatment, criminal charges, reported offenses, police reports, judgments, dispositions of criminal complaint, dispositions of offenses, final dispositions, court orders, actions pending, and deferred judgments.
 Not doing so may delay the licensing process.

-Name and address changes must be submitted in writing or by email, email@example.com.
+Name and address changes must be submitted in writing or by email, firstname.lastname@example.org.
 Name changes must be accompanied by a copy of the name change document (marriage license, section in the divorce decree, etc.) Make sure your changes include your current name.
 For name changes, a new perforated card will be mailed to you at no charge.
 If renewal is coming up for you soon, it will be sent when your renew your license/registration.
 Your license/registration number is helpful, but not mandatory.
-NAME AND ADDRESS CHANGES WILL NOT BE DONE OVER THE PHONE!
+NOTE: NAME AND ADDRESS CHANGES WILL NOT BE DONE OVER THE PHONE.

 Reprint of Large License Certificate

 The Board charges $45 if you wish to have a new large certificate mailed to you.
 The Board only signs certificates at quarterly meetings.
-You must send a request for the certificate and a check or money order for $45 payable to NDSBDE.
+You must send a request for the certificate and a check or money order for $45 payable to NDBDE.